Severe heatwave warning – Read more about care recommendations

 Intellectual Disability Annual Health Assessment

+An Annual Health Assessment (AHA) is a comprehensive and structured assessment of a patient.
 Each year, individuals with intellectual disability are eligible for a health assessment covered by Medicare.
-This assessment is crucial for understanding individuals health needs and ensuring appropriate follow-up care.
+This assessment is crucial for understanding their health needs and ensuring appropriate follow-up care.

-The CHAP (Comprehensive Health Assessment Program) is an evidence-based tool for conducting these assessments and is endorsed by the Australian Government.
+The Comprehensive Health Assessment Program (CHAP) is an evidence-based tool for conducting these assessments and is endorsed by the Australian Government.

 The CHAP assists with gathering important insights into an individual’s current health, ensures regular screening takes place and allows GPs to gather an individuals health baseline.